 If you’re keeping those feelings to yourself right now, you’re not alone.
 It’s common in long-term relationships.
 It’s also normal to feel nervous when it comes to sharing these feelings with your partner — especially if you’re worried about how they might react.

 Jordan says that being a great negotiator can help.
-That means figuring out how to articulate your wishes and needs to your partner in a clear, positive manner, and then inviting them to strategize with you so you can find solutions that are mutually beneficial, and that ensure both of you will get your needs met.
+That means figuring out how to articulate your wishes and needs to your partner in a clear, positive manner, and then inviting them to strategize with you so you can find mutually beneficial solutions, and that ensure both of you will get your needs met.

 “People fool themselves into thinking that it’s okay what they’re doing.
 ‘I’m sacrificing myself for the children and that’s okay.
 I’m sacrificing myself for my husband’s career and that’s okay.
 I’m working at a job I can’t stand because I need to support my wife and children and that’s okay.’
 Sometimes that is okay, but it has to be out in the open, talked about, negotiated, and discussed.
 You can be a slave or a tyrant or you can negotiate.
 Those are your options.
 We default to slavery and tyranny because that doesn’t require any cognitive effort, and then we pretend that everything’s all right.
 Then it blows up in our faces and we end up divorced.” –Dr. Jordan Peterson